Α-Pyrrolidinopentiophenone: Pharmacokinetics

 The absorption of α-PVP is very rapid.
 In humans, the effects of the drug onset after 10 minutes, peak between 10 and 40 minutes, and last 2 to 3 hours.

 α-PVP is said to be highly lipophilic due to its pyrrolidine ring, which in turn is said to markedly enhance its ability to permeate the blood–brain barrier relative to other cathinones.

 The distribution, metabolism, and elimination of α-PVP have been studied.

 Chemistry

 α-PVP gives no reaction with the Marquis reagent.
 It gives a grey/black reaction with the Mecke reagent.

 Detection in body fluids

 α-PVP may be quantified in blood, plasma, or urine by liquid chromatography-mass spectrometry to confirm a diagnosis of poisoning in hospitalized patients or to provide evidence in a medicolegal death investigation.
 Blood or plasma α-PVP concentrations are expected to be in a range of 10–50 μg/L in persons using the drug recreationally, >100 μg/L in intoxicated patients, and >300 μg/L in victims of acute overdosage.

 History

 α-PVP was first described in the literature in 1963.

 Society and culture

 Legal status

-α-PVP is banned in Estonia, Finland, France, Germany, Hungary, Russia, Ireland, Latvia, Lithuania, Netherlands, Poland, Romania, Slovenia, Sweden, the United Kingdom, Turkey, Norway, as well as the Czech Republic.
+α-PVP is banned in Denmark, Estonia, Finland, France, Germany, Hungary, Russia, Ireland, Latvia, Lithuania, Netherlands, Poland, Romania, Slovenia, Sweden, the United Kingdom, Turkey, Norway, as well as the Czech Republic.